spotipy-dev/spotipy/CONTRIBUTING.md

 ### Lint

-To automatically fix the code style:
+To automatically fix some of the code style:

     pip install autopep8
     autopep8 --in-place --aggressive --recursive .